Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 The Context of the Judgment

-In the case at hand, A.A. opposed the ruling of the Court of Appeal of Turin, which had recognized the right to alimony for daughter B.B., establishing a monthly allowance of €350.00.
-A.A. contested the decision, arguing that the Court had incorrectly interpreted the current legislation, particularly Article 438 of the Civil Code, which establishes the requirements for the request for alimony.
+In the case at hand, A.A. opposed the judgment of the Court of Appeal of Turin which had recognized the right to alimony for his daughter B.B., establishing a monthly allowance of Euro 350.00.
+A.A. contested the decision, arguing that the Court had misinterpreted the current legislation, particularly Article 438 of the Civil Code, which establishes the requirements for requesting alimony.

 Analysis of the Grounds for Appeal